The Kīngitanga (Māori King movement), one of New Zealand’s oldest surviving political institutions, was founded in 1858.

 Te Rata’s cousin, Te Puea Hērangi, became a Kīngitanga leader.
 She opposed Māori participation in the First World War, and worked to rebuild an economic base and to establish Tūrangawaewae marae at Ngāruawāhia.

 Korokī reluctantly became king in 1933 after his father, Te Rata, died.
 At Tūrangawaewae he hosted important visitors, including Queen Elizabeth II in 1953.

-After Korokī died in 1966, his daughter, Piki, was crowned as Queen Te Ātairangikaahu, the first Māori queen.
+After Korokī died in 1966, his daughter, Piki, was crowned as Queen Te Atairangikaahu, the first Māori queen.
 She was made a dame in 1970.
-One of the most important achievements during her reign was when Tainui–Waikato signed a settlement with the government in 1995 over the land confiscations.
-Te Ātairangikaahu died in August 2006.
-She was the longest-serving Māori monarch.
+One of the most important achievements during her reign came in 1995, when Waikato–Tainui signed a settlement with the government in 1995.
+When Te Atairangikaahu died in August 2006, she was the longest-serving Māori monarch.

-Te Ātairangikaahu’s son Tūheitia became king in 2006.
+Te Atairangikaahu’s son Tūheitia became King Tūheitia Pōtatau Te Wherowhero VII in 2006.